E-commerce

 The right diagnosis

 Most often, the answer will not be “PayPal is the problem” or “PayPal is the solution.”
-The right answer will be more nuanced: PayPal works better for some segments, less well for others, and its interpretation must be cross-referenced with the journey context.
+The right answer will be more nuanced: PayPal works better for some segments, worse for others, and its performance must be read in the context of the journey.

-It is also the best way to avoid SEO, UX, or acquisition decisions made based on an overly narrow interpretation of a single indicator.
+It is also the best way to avoid SEO, UX, or acquisition decisions based on an overly narrow interpretation of a single metric.

 What should I do if the PayPal rate is lower than expected?